vegan in japan

 - general tips

 Being vegan in Japan is possible, but requires learning some basics.
-Below is a short list of kanji, phrases and words to remember when ordering food or translating items on packacking.
+We compiled a cheat sheet to help when ordering food or translating labels.

-This list is long and the kanji aren't all easy to remember, but the more you translate the more you'll learn to recognize them.
-An obvious great way to avoid animal products is to not buy pre-packaged foods, but that is not always possible, so here goes:
+This list is long and the kanji are hard, but the more you translate the more you'll learn to recognize them.
+An obvious, but good way to avoid animal products is to not buy processed food.
+When traveling, we realize that's not always possible so here goes:

 useful vegan words